thenew/fondations/wp-content/plugins/posts-to-posts/readme.txt

 * favorite posts of users
 * multiple authors per post
 * etc.

+= Support & Maintenance =

+I, scribu, will not be offering support (either free or paid) for this plugin anymore.

+If you want to help maintain the plugin, fork it [on github](https://github.com/scribu/wp-posts-to-posts) and open pull requests.

 Links: [**Documentation**](http://github.com/scribu/wp-posts-to-posts/wiki) | [Plugin News](http://scribu.net/wordpress/posts-to-posts) | [Author's Site](http://scribu.net)